khakhalin/Teaching/Intro_Neuroscience/list_of_online_labs.md

 ## Can you Cajal?

+Invented by @AizenmanLab for his intro course.
+You find a really good high-res Golgi stain, like this one for example:

+http://www.gigapan.com/gigapans/ce024d012dfe25bb0ad595b75f547262

-I heard about this lab from @AizenmanLab , but never ran it myself.
-You find a really good high-res Golgi stain, and ask students to imagine that they are a researcher of old who just prepared some Gogi stains.
+You then ask students to imagine that they are a researcher of old who just prepared some Gogi stains.
 Can they draw a neuron based on these stains?
 Can they reconstruct a shape of a typical neuron?
 How, according to them, a neuron in this part of the brain looks?

 Students should submit a photo of their drawing, and a paragraph describing how they approached this task, and what they think about this process.

-http://www.gigapan.com/gigapans/ce024d012dfe25bb0ad595b75f547262

 # Circuits